anhaidgroup/active_matcher/examples/Single-Machine-Example.md

 gold = set(zip(gold_df.id1, gold_df.id2))
 labeler = GoldLabeler(gold)
 ```
 Here, if ActiveMatcher wants to know if a pair of tuples (x,y) is a match or non-match, it simply consults 'gold'.
-Thus, this is a "simulated" active learning process.
-It is not a "real" active learning process (like with the CLI Labeler), because it does not involve a human user in the loop (who actually labels the tuple pairs).
+Thus, this is a "simulated" active learning process which is completely automatic.
+It is not a "real" active learning process (like with the CLI Labeler), because it does not require a human user to be in the loop (to label the tuple pairs).

 Such simulated active learning using gold is very useful for code development, debugging, and computing the accuracy of the matching process.
 For the rest of this example, we will use this gold labeler.